What Is a Pitch Deck?

 2. Show Them the Product

-Now that a problem has been established (or at least it should be at this point), it's time to show them the product.
+Now that a problem has been established (or at least it should be at this point), it's time to show them the product in your creative pitch deck presentation.
 Discuss it to them, show them what it can do, what it's made of, even how it's made.
 Make sure you leave out no important details about this topic that can give hints about how this product is important.
 The thing here is for the investors to know your product almost as well as you do.

 3. Give Your Solution

 Now that they know what your product does, and they probably had a few hints now, give your solution.
 Rather, show the investors WHY your product is the solution.
-Show them demonstrations if you can, placards, even testimonies if you can.
+Show them in your modern pitch deck through demonstrations if you can, placards, even testimonies if you can.
 Sell to them the fact that your product is exactly what they need and that other solutions aren't as effective or have consequences (more on that below).

 4. Give Market Statistics and Competitors